jim-stoll/MENWIZ_1_3_2_js_Digole/README.txt

 - It is now possible to set up to 3 users and to set access grant to submenus for each one of   them with the following methods: menwiz::setCurrentUser(int);
   _menu:: setBehaviour(MW_GRANT_USERx, Boolean);
 - New data type added: the long awaited editable text MW_EDIT_TEXT.
-It works for now *only*   in ì6 buttons modeî.
+It works for now *only*   in ‚Äú6 buttons mode‚Äù.
 The variable is not buffered, that is any change will take immediate   effect: when you leave the variable editing with exit button, the changes will affect the   original char variable.
 - The method getLastbutton of the class menwiz let available the last pushed button code

 KNOWN LIMITATIONS AND BUGS